ELECTRONICS BASICS AND REFERENCE INFORMATION

 Note: t- time (in seconds)

-An inductor is an two-terminal element resisting any change of electric current through it.
+Inductor is an two-terminal element resisting any change of electric current through it.
 An ideal inductor has zero resistance and in a steady state mode has zero DC voltage across its terminals.
 When AC current passes through an inductor, the AC voltage that appears across its terminals is due to its own magnetic field and Faraday's law of electromagnetic induction: V(t)=L×Δi(t)/Δt.

 REFERENCE